tangledbytes/kindli/README.md

       --cpu int             specify number of cpu assigned to VM (default 4) --disk string         specify disk space assigned to the VM (default "100GiB") -h, --help                help for init
-      --mem string          specify memory to be assigned to VM (default "8GiB") --mount strings       specify mounts in form of <PATH>:rw to make the mount available for read/write or in form of <PATH>:ro ti make the mount available only for reading
+      --mem string          specify memory to be assigned to VM (default "16GiB") --mount strings       specify mounts in form of <PATH>:rw to make the mount available for read/write or in form of <PATH>:ro to make the mount available only for reading
       --skip-preq-install   if set to true, prerequisite install will be skipped

+Global Flags:
+      --cluster-name string   Name of the cluster (default "kindli") --vm-name string        Name of the VM (default "kindli")
 ```

 ### Create

 Create command creates a new KinD cluster.
-It is similar to running `kind create cluster` but does some additional things like setting up networking.
+It is similar to running `kind create cluster` but does some additional things like setting up metalLB for loadbalancers (can be skipped via `--skip-metallb`).

 ```
 $ kindli create -h